Renewable energy in Turkey: Economics

+According to studies a coal-phase out in favour of renewable energy would increase employment.

 The fuel-only cost of fossil gas-fired power in early 2022 was 128 USD/MWh, which was more than double that of the levelized cost of electricity of new utility scale solar PV and new onshore wind.
 Renewable energy is competitive with domestic coal.
 However in 2022 wind and solar remained more expensive than energy efficiency measures, which were estimated at 14 USD/MWh.

 There are feed-in-tariffs in lira (but partly adjusted to USD) per kWh depending on the source and there may be extra if local components are used.
 Geothermal and pumped storage get 15 years of this YEKDEM.
 Otherwise tariffs apply for 10 years and any local bonus for 5 years, and are revised quarterly.
 Although feed-in tariffs continue to 2030 investors are concerned about the volatility of the lira.

 Following the invasion of Ukraine in early 2022 the cost of imported fuel soared and the Energy Market Regulatory Authority (EMRA) was empowered to intervene in the electricity market.
 According to the Industrial Development Bank of Turkey, the support fee based on source model depends on transferring money from low-cost solar, wind and hydroelectric power plants to those with high operating expenses, examples of which include imported coal and natural gas.
 Despite some renewables generators calling for it to be scrapped, it was extended into 2023.
 This applies to both the market exchange price and fixed prices determined by bilateral agreements.
 EMRA determining such fees has been criticised by some lawyers, who say that the fees are like a tax on low cost generators, and that according to the constitution taxes can only be imposed by parliament.

 The World Bank said in 2022 that "the war in Ukraine and attendant energy supply disruptions and price increases highlight risks for countries like Türkiye that rely on fossil fuel imports, underscoring the urgency of climate action in support of energy security and affordability" and proposed a plan to integrate development with action on climate change.

 Türkiye can achieve energy security through an accelerated pace of least-cost investments in domestic solar and wind—building on its track record of tripling renewable energy capacity in the last decade—and investing in energy efficiency, battery and pumped storage, geothermal, and gas generation with carbon capture and storage (as well as completion of the nuclear plant under construction).
 This would enable the country to meet a doubling of energy demand by 2053 to fuel its growth ambitions, with the added benefit of lowering emissions and improving energy security by reducing reliance on imported coal, gas, and oil.